Appsolute-SARL/SwipeableCardView/README.md

 + corner_radius : applies radius in pixels to the corner of all the cards.
 + displayed_cards : number of cards displayed at the same time.
 Depending on the device, this could make the application slow.
 5 seems to be a good compromise since it gives enough depth not to see the background while not loading too much cards.
-+ messy : boolean parameter allwing the cards to be tilted from a slight angle giving them a messy look.
++ messy : boolean parameter allwing the cards to be tilted a slight angle giving them a messy look.
 The default angle is   between -5° and +5°.
 Setting this to false tidies up the stack.
 + angular_amplitude : This parameter will only work if the "messy" parameter is set to true.
 It allows for modifying the   angular amplitude of the tilt between -angular_amplitude° and +angular_amplitude°